ecoAPM/BenchmarkMockNet/README.md

-# MockingBenchmarks
+# BenchmarkMockNet
-Using BenchmarkDotNet to compare mocking library performance
+Using BenchmarkDotNet to compare .NET Core mocking library performance